 The course will commence with an overview of grape composition and wine styles and follow the process of wine production, from crushing the fruit to bottling the wine.

-The course is run as a series of evening classes, usually one night per week over eight weeks from 6pm-9.30pm.
 Students will be issued with learning materials at the commencement of the course.

 Introduction to wine styles and grape composition